yanfengliu/layered_embeddings/README.md

 ![](https://i.imgur.com/lf9SKEF.png)

 Fig 4.
-Imcomplete instance mask for the object at the bottom in the failure case
+Incomplete instance mask for the object at the bottom in the failure case

 ![](https://i.imgur.com/WtB3uCr.png)